Unbabel/webpack-flask-starter/README.md

 ### Vue
-The `/project/static/src/vue/` folder has 2 folders:
+The `/project/static/src/` folder has 2 relevant folders:
 - `/apps/` — for _big-ish_ applications, that are used in one place
 - `/components/` — for vue components that are used in multiple places, the LoadingSpinner is a good example, as it might be used in a UserSettings.vue app _and_ in a UserSignup.vue app